Barberryiii/vimrc/README.md

 Naturally, `/opt/vim_runtime` can be any directory, as long as all the users specified have read access.

+##Tips
+you should download plug in your .vim/autoload first.
 ## Fonts

 I recommend using [IBM Plex Mono font](https://github.com/IBM/plex) (it's an open-source and awesome font that can make your code beautiful).
 The Awesome vimrc is already setup to try to use it.